2003tech/invite.disbotcord.cf/README.md

 The redirect to the invite of Disbotcord

 Gamerappa says memes what the fuck you could have made a fucking link via the add bot button.
-Memes says gamerappa this isn't your bot fuck off
+Memes says gamerappa this isn't your bot fuck off.
+PF94 says fuck off